Reimagining Company Values and the Work Environment: Q&A with Natalie Rast, People-First People Leader

 NR: It was amazing to roll them out!
 But the question is: how do you make them a part of everything you do versus just words on a wall?
 We decided to create a quarterly value focus program, and it just so happened that we ended up with four, so it works really well.

+We’re also intentional about our actions and provide that intentional touch to each other and clients.
+And to really carry that mantra through the quarter, we do a values recognition program.
 These values are also embedded into the hiring process, specifically, with a culture interview that asks questions targeted to each of the four values.
 That lens is used to ensure the right folks are being brought onto the team.

 CH: Your previous company transitioned from a fully remote to a hybrid work environment.
 What were the biggest successes you found after launch?